coderefinery/DEPRECATED-software-licensing/talk.md

 - Add a LICENSE file to your repository (GitHub understands it)
   - Use GitHub web to add file named LICENSE and it helps you select!
+  - You should check that GitHub can automatically detect the license
 - License your supporting information (images) under creative commons (use [Zenodo](https://zenodo.org) or [Figshare](https://figshare.com))